 In response to the remarks, FN leader, Marine, who has been trying to clean up the party's racist and anti-Semitic image ahead of the 2017 presidential election, accused her father of committing "political suicide," saying she would oppose his candidacy in regional elections.

-, the younger Le Pen said her father's status as honorary president "does not give him the right to hijack the National Front with vulgar provocations, seemingly designed to damage me, but which unfortunately hit the whole movement."
+In a statement released last Wednesday, the younger Le Pen said her father's status as honorary president "does not give him the right to hijack the National Front with vulgar provocations, seemingly designed to damage me, but which unfortunately hit the whole movement."

 Asked by the Figaro who should stand in his place, Le Pen gave his approval to his 25-year-old granddaughter and rising star among FN members, Marion Marechal-Le Pen, who is known to have social views considered more conservative than Marine's.